jiacheng-xu/vmf_vae_nlp/README.md

-      author =      "Xu, Jiacheng and Durrett, Greg", title =       "Spherical Latent Spaces for Stable Variational Autoencoders", booktitle =   "Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing", publisher = "Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing", year =        "2018",
+      author =      "Xu, Jiacheng and Durrett, Greg", title =       "Spherical Latent Spaces for Stable Variational Autoencoders", booktitle =   "Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing", year =        "2018",
-      address =     "Brussels, Belgium",
     }